 Follow the Regulatory Plan

 If there are fixed work plans in your field of activity, strictly adhere to them.
 Do not allow unpaid overtime, follow orders only during your working hours.
 Show the boss that you respect yourself, your work, and the right to rest.
+In case of any concerns regarding workplace rights or if you encounter issues related to overtime and working conditions, seeking advice from the best employment lawyer New York City can provide valuable insights and assistance tailored to your specific situation.

 Do Not Allow Emotional Buildup